northwestern-mti/CeNDR-1/README.md

 Initial Setup:

-Create a project on Google Cloud and [create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts/create) for terraform.
+Create a project on Google Cloud and a [service account](https://console.cloud.google.com/iam-admin/serviceaccounts/create) for terraform.
 Verify that you are working inside of the project that you just created.
 Enter 'terraform-service-account' in the 'Service account name' field, then click 'Create and Continue' Select the 'Owner' role from 'Quick access/Basic' then click 'continue'